Light rail in Canberra: Development of route and funding

 In September 2016, the government selected a truncated version of the Mawson route that ends at Woden as its preferred second-stage project.
-The route is around 11 km long.
-Tenders to design various aspects of the project were called in November.
 At that stage, the only firm decisions the government had made about the route were that it would run from Alinga Street to the Woden Town Centre and use Commonwealth Avenue Bridge to cross Lake Burley Griffin.
-More concrete plans were released in May 2017.
-South of Lake Burley Griffin, the route will predominantly travel via Adelaide Avenue and Yarra Glen.
-Design options for several sections of the route that had yet to be locked in were presented to the public for comment.
-An option that would have extended the route to the Canberra Hospital was dropped in December 2017.